-- I. Wage Rates, Hours of labor and payment of Wages
+- I. Prevailing Wage Rates, Hours of Labor, and Payment of Wages

 - II.
 Payroll Requirements

 - III.
 Postings at the Site of the Work

 - IV.
-Affidavits

-- V. Wage Rate Redistribution
+Wage Rate Distribution

-- VI.
-Additional Classifications
+- V. Additional Classifications

-I. WAGE RATES, HOURS OF LABOR AND PAYMENT OF WAGES
+I. PREVAILING WAGE RATES, HOURS OF LABOR AND PAYMENT OF WAGES

-The schedule of "Minimum Wage Rates" attached hereto and made a part hereof furnishes the prevailing wage rates that have been determined pursuant to Section 103.50 of the Wisconsin Statutes.
-These wage rates are the minimum required to be paid to the various laborers, workers, mechanics and truck drivers employed by contractors and subcontractors on the construction work embraced by the contract and subject to prevailing hours and wages under Section 103.50, Stats.
-If necessary to employ laborers, workers, mechanics or truck drivers whose classification is not listed on the schedule, they shall be paid at rates conformable to those listed for similar classifications.
-Apprentices shall be paid at rates not less than those prescribed in their state indenture contacts.
+The U.S. Department of Labor (Davis-Bacon Minimum Wage Rates) attached hereto and made a part hereof furnishes the prevailing wage rates pursuant to Section 84.062 of the Wisconsin Statutes.
+These wage rates are the minimum required to be paid to the laborers, workers, mechanics and truck drivers employed by contractors and subcontractors on the construction work embraced by the contract and subject to prevailing hours and wages under Section 84.062, Stats.
+Apprentices shall be paid at rates not less than those prescribed in their apprenticeship contract.

-While the wage rates shown are the minimum rates required by the contract to be paid during its life, this in not a representation that labor can be obtained at these rates.
+While the wage rates shown are the minimum rates required by the contract to be paid during its life, this is not a representation that labor can be obtained at these rates.
 It is the responsibility of bidders to inform themselves as to the local labor conditions and prospective changes or adjustments of wage rates.
-No increase in the contract price shall be allowed or authorized on account of the payment of wage rates in excess of those listed herein.
+No increase in the contract price shall be allowed or authorized on account of the payment of wage rates in excess of those listed herein

-Pursuant to Section 103.50 of the Wisconsin Statutes, the prevailing hours of labor have been determined to be up to 10 hours per day and 40 hours per calendar week Monday through Friday.
-If any laborer, worker, mechanic or truck driver is permitted or required to work more than the prevailing number of hours per day or per calendar week on this contract, they shall be paid for all hours in excess of the prevailing hours at a rate of at least one and one-half (1 1/2) times their hourly rate of pay.
-All work on Saturday, Sunday and the following holidays is to be paid at time and a half: (1) January 1, (2) the last Monday in May, (3) July 4, (4) the first Monday in September, (5) the fourth Thursday in November, (6) December 25, (7) the day before if January 1, July 4 or December 25 falls on a Saturday and (8) the day following if January 1, July 4 or December 25 falls on a Sunday.
+Pursuant to Section 16.856 of the Wisconsin Statutes, the prevailing hours of labor have been determined to be up to 10 hours per day and 40 hours per calendar week Monday through Friday.
+If any laborer, worker, mechanic or truck driver is permitted or required to work more than the prevailing number of hours per day or per calendar week on this contract, they shall be paid for all hours in excess of the prevailing hours at a rate of at least one and one-half (1 1/2) times their hourly base rate of pay.
+All work on Saturday, Sunday and the following holidays is to be paid at time and a half:

+January 1

+Last Monday in May

+July 4

+First Monday in September

+Fourth Thursday in November

+December 25

+The day before if January 1.
+July

+The day before if January 1, July 4 or December 25 falls on a Saturday, and

+The day following if January 1, July 4 or December 25 falls on a Sunday.

 All laborers, workers, mechanics and truck drivers shall be paid unconditionally not less often than once a week.
-Persons who own and operate their own trucks must receive the prevailing truck driver rate for the applicable type of truck (i.e. 2 axle, 3 or more axle, articulated, eculid or dumptor) he or she operates, plus an agreed upon amount for the use of his or her truck.
+Persons who own and operate their own trucks must receive the prevailing truck driver rate for the applicable type of truck (i.e. 2 axle, 3 or more axle, articulated, euclid or dumptor) he or she operates, plus an agreed upon amount for the use of his or her truck.
 Every owner-operator MUST be paid separately for their driving and for the use of their truck.